corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/network-map-overview.md

 process requires human interaction and approval of the change, so node operators can review the differences before agreeing to them.

-When the update is about to happen the network map service starts to advertise the additional information with the usual network map data.
+When the update is about to happen the Network Map Service starts to advertise the additional information with the usual network map data.
 It includes new network parameters hash, description of the change and the update deadline.
 Nodes query the network map server for the new set of parameters.